taustation-fan/players-guide/README.md

 one that sounded best.
 You should be more strategic in your choice.

-The first factor you should consider is the primary and secondary stat associated with the career task.
+The first factor you should consider is the primary and secondary stat associated with the career tasks.
 You should favor a career that makes use of Intelligence, because in the context of University courses, it makes sense to boost that stat anyway.
 You should also chose a career whose stats overlap with the strong stats of your genotype.